 Programs at the Queensland Art Gallery and Gallery of Modern Art for young people.Are you 13–18 years and into art & design?
 Come along to the Queensland Art Gallery's free program of events for teens!

 The Gallery also develops a range of programs and events for tertiary students and emerging artists, designers, writers and curators – Emerging Creatives.

 To register your interest in the QAGOMA Teens program, join the mailing list via email to start recieving regular updates on upcoming QAGOMA Teen programs at the Queensland Art Gallery and Gallery of Modern Art.

-National Youth Week: Artist workshop with Jemima Wyman
+National Youth Week: Radical Make-Shift workshop with Jemima Wyman